 Connecting via OAuth is the fastest and easiest method to connect your repos and import your data, including pull requests and tickets.

-5: If you are already logged into your Bitbucket account, a pop-up will appear prompting you to confirm access.
+- If you're already logged into your Bitbucket account, a pop-up will appear prompting you to confirm access.

-Note: If you are not already logged in, you will be prompted to log in and then authorize the connection.
+Note: If you're not already logged in, you'll be prompted to log in and authorize the connection

-6: If the connection was successful you will see the following message:
+If the connection was successful you'll see the following message:

-7: Once you have successfully connected, you may proceed to the Finishing up section of this document to complete the integration process.
+Once you have successfully connected, proceed to the Finishing up section of this document to complete the integration process.

 Connect via username and password

-To connect via your Bitbucket username and password, use the Username/Password authentication method.
+To connect via your Bitbucket username and password, follow these steps:

-2: If the connection was successful, you will see the following message:
+- If the connection was successful, you'll see the following message:

 Currently, two factor authentication is not supported via username and password logins.

-If you try and connect via two factor authentication, you will see the following message :
+If you try and connect via two factor authentication, you'll see the following message :

-If your account has two-factor authentication enabled, you will need to use an app password as your password.
+If your account has two-factor authentication enabled, you'll need to use an app password as your password.